Ibaslogic/Ibaslogic/src/posts/2020-02-02-gatsby-tutorial-from-scratch-for-beginners/gatsby-tutorial-from-scratch-for-beginners.md

 Congratulations.

 > **Note:** It may happen that you are getting some warnings in your terminal if you are using Git bash.
-Something like: There are multiple modules with names that only differ in casing...
+Something like: "There are multiple modules with names that only differ in casing..."
 >
 > _The fix is simple_.
 >